RakaPKS/CinemaDwellers/Online/README.md

 ### Experiments:

 Our program runs the 18 given test cases by default.
-If you want to run a different test case, replace the contents of the Main method with the following code snippet:
+If you want to run a different test case, replace the contents of the Main method with the following code snippet, where the string inside `new StreamReader("file location")`, is the location of the test case you want to run:

 ```csharp
 var reader = new StreamReader("file location");